-For the purposes of this white paper, we will focus on waitlist manipulation related to practices/interventions that are not medically required, but are initiated, maintained, or escalated for the sole purpose of increasing a specific candidate's waitlist priority.
-This definition excludes deliberate and egregious waitlist manipulation that are clearly inconsistent with federal laws, regulations and OPTN/UNOS policies, including accepting financial bribes for access to transplantation, or falsely reporting patient information in order to increase the disease severity to gain additional priority for a patient.
+purpose of increasing a specific candidate's waitlist priority.
+This definition excludes deliberate and egregious waitlist manipulation that is clearly inconsistent with federal laws, regulations and OPTN/UNOS policies, including accepting financial bribes for access to transplantation, or falsely reporting patient information in order to increase the disease severity to gain additional priority for a patient.

-An example of egregious manipulation in the liver allocation system entails a so-called "bait and switch" strategy whereby centers could list a large number of sick patients, some of whom centers may not intend to transplant.
+An example of egregious manipulation in the liver allocation system entails a so-called "bait and switch" strategy whereby transplant hospitals could register a large number of sick patients, some of whom the transplant hospitals may not intend to transplant.
 By using this approach, a center could "bait" a procured liver graft to their center, hold the liver to allow sufficient cold ischemia time to accrue to prevent the liver from leaving the center, and then "switch" the allocation to another less sick patient waitlisted at their center.
-This practice is misleading, dishonest, and violates UNOS' ethical standards.
+This practice is misleading, dishonest, and violates the OPTN's ethical standards.